 The advantage of this approach is that instead of just talking about doing it, you actually get started.
 At the same time, tests often end up becoming permanent fixtures as soon as the first successes are achieved.
 It's far easier to adapt a functioning system than to completely introduce a new one.

 There should be one person who has worked with job descriptions before.
 This person is also the moderator at the meetings and the contact person for questions.
 This person should have some "power" or influence in the organization.
 When in doubt, he or she must defend the concept to existing managers or have the authority to stand in front of other employees.
 It is also imperative that this person read and review Robertson's "Holocracy".
 Facilitation experience is an advantage.

 It's essential that the decision to try Holacracy is made by the top management team.
 The Holacracy mentor must prepare a briefing and explain the consequences.
 The most important consequence is that authority is given up and replaced by other leadership elements in some areas.

 In the kick-off workshop, the concept is explained and introduced to the other team members.
 In a second part, each team member should start writing down their roles.
-For the Kick-Off Workshop 3 to 4 hours should be reserved.
-Feel free to download our starter kit here.
-As part of the Holacracy -Starter-Kit you will receive our Kick-Off slides as Powerpoint.
+3 to 4 hours should be reserved for the kick-off workshop.

 By the time of your first governance meeting, the roles should be laid down and further clarified.
 Governance meetings should initially be held every two weeks.
 Circles (see above) should work out their roles for themselves.
 This part is actually the most time-consuming.
 Over a period of two months, probably 20 hours per person must be factored in.
 During this time, roles are dropped, added and changed until a final version emerges.